Montana-Media-Arts/creative-coding-1/modules/week-12/_posts/2017-01-05-multiple-js-files.md

 </html>
 {% endhighlight %}

-So, if we have _another_ JavaScript file, we also need to tell the browser to load it in the `index.html` file.
+So, if we have _another_ JavaScript file, we also need to tell the browser to load it, and we do this through the `index.html` file.

 The easiest way to do this is to copy line 8, and replace `sketch.js` with the new file's name, in our case `bubbles.js`.